 OrientDB is an open-source NoSQL database management system written in Java.
-It can be used with fewer systems to handle other data types, which increases performance and security while supporting scalability.
+As a result, it can be used with fewer systems to handle other data types, which increases performance and security while supporting scalability.

 OrientDB works with a native graph database and databases built on SQL.
 It comes in two flavors: Enterprise and Community editions.
-For this post, we’re going to be installing the community edition on Ubuntu.
+For this post, we will install the community edition on Ubuntu.

-It is used by major corporations and businesses looking for high-performance database systems… Most people will tell you a thing or two about MySQL and MariaDB, however, for professionals, OrientDB is fast, secure, and scalable.
+It is used by major corporations and businesses looking for high-performance database systems… Most people will tell you something or two about MySQL and MariaDB; however, OrientDB is fast, secure, and scalable for professionals.

 This brief tutorial shows students and new users how to install the OrientDB database server on Ubuntu 16.04 | 18.04 LTS Servers.
 To install OrientDB, follow the steps below: